 Both types of marble are white with twilight-gray veins.
 You can only see their differences when you compare them side by side.
 Carrara tends to have soft, indistinct veins and a grayer background.
 In contrast, Calacatta marble has a bright white background color with bold and dramatic veins.

 Widely available and affordable, Carrara marble is less expensive than Calacatta.
-Its affordability and availability have made it making it the most popular marble for interior design.
-Whether its Carrara, Calacatta or a different type altogether, white marble is especially striking as kitchen counters and splash guards, bathtub surrounds, accent flooring, vanity tops and fireplace surrounds.
+Its affordability and availability have made it the most popular marble for interior design.
+Whether it’s Carrara, Calacatta or a different type altogether, white marble is especially striking as kitchen countertops and splash guards, bathtub surrounds, accent flooring, vanity tops and fireplace surrounds.